Simacoder/airbnb-clone-project/README.md

 This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.

+## Database Design

+The database schema is designed to support a property rental platform.
+Below are the core entities, their key fields, and the relationships between them:

+1. **Users**
+Represents individuals using the platform, including hosts and guests.

+### Key Fields:

+- id: Unique identifier for each user

+- name: Full name of the user

+- email: Unique email address used for login

+- password_hash: Encrypted password

+- role: Defines if the user is a host, guest, or admin

+### Relationships:

+- A user can **own multiple** properties

+- A user can **make multiple** bookings

+- A user can **write multiple** reviews

+- A user can **make multiple** payments

+2. **Properties**
+Represents listings created by hosts for rental.

+### Key Fields:

+- id: Unique identifier for each property

+- owner_id: Foreign key to the Users table

+- title: Name or short description of the property

+- location: Address or city of the property

+- price_per_night: Cost per night

+### Relationships:

+- A property belongs to a user (host)

+- A property can have many bookings

+- A property can have many reviews

+3. **Bookings**
+Represents reservations made by guests for specific properties.

+### Key Fields:

+ - id: Unique identifier for each booking

+- user_id: Foreign key to the Users table (guest)

+- property_id: Foreign key to the Properties table

+- start_date: Booking start date

+- end_date: Booking end date

+### Relationships:

+- A booking belongs to a user (guest)

+- A booking belongs to a property

+- A booking has one payment

+4. **Reviews**
+Captures feedback from guests after a stay.

+### Key Fields:

+- id: Unique identifier for each review

+- user_id: Foreign key to the Users table (guest)

+- property_id: Foreign key to the Properties table

+- rating: Numerical score (e.g., 1–5)

+- comment: Text feedback

+### Relationships:

+- A review belongs to a user (guest)

+- A review belongs to a property

+5. **Payments**
+Tracks transactions related to bookings.

+### Key Fields:

+- id: Unique identifier for each payment

+- booking_id: Foreign key to the Bookings table

+- amount: Total amount paid

+- payment_method: e.g., credit card, PayPal

+- status: Payment status (e.g., completed, pending, failed)

+### Relationships:

+- A payment belongs to a booking

 # AUTHOR
 - Simanga Mchunu